Opt Out 2018 Sign Up to be Counted-2018 Texas Roll Call [LINK]

 Let us know and we will support you throughout the process.
-We are keeping a private count of parents at bit.ly/optout2017signup.
 We also have resources if you’d like more information or to talk with a parent who has opted their child out of testing.
-Email us at firstname.lastname@example.org for more info
+Email us at email@example.com for more info.

 Tell your school or just keep your child home during STAAR and subsequent make-up days (it is not a requirement to inform your school).
 Consider scheduling doctor's appointments on testing dates.

 If you do not want the score to count as a zero and count against the school's accountability, your child must stay home the week of testing.
 Schools are obligated to administer the test to your child if s/he returns to school any day that week but your children can simply sign their name and refuse the test, receive a zero and then return to class.
 On make up days, a child can return to school if there are less than 4.5 hours remaining in the school day without their score being recorded as a zero.

 April 10 (TUE): Gr 5 & 8 (Math).
 Gr 4 & 7 (Writing), English 1